 State Authorization & Professional Licensure Disclosure

-The State Authorization Reciprocity Agreement, or SARA, does not deal with professional licensure board approval for programs leading to state licensing in the fields of barbering, cosmetology, nursing, etc. Certain continuing education and curriculum programs at Coastal Carolina Community College (CCCC) prepare students to sit for applicable licensure and/or certifications in North Carolina.
+Coastal Carolina Community College has been approved to participate in the National Council for State Authorization Reciprocity Agreement.
+However, SARA does not deal with professional licensure board approval for programs leading to state licensing in the fields of barbering, cosmetology, nursing, etc. Certain continuing education and curriculum programs at Coastal Carolina Community College (CCCC) prepare students to sit for applicable licensure and/or certifications in North Carolina.
 In order to comply with U. S. Department of Education regulations regarding distance education professional licensure, CCCC is required to make the following disclosure with respect to professional licensure or certification outside the state of North Carolina.
 CCCC cannot confirm whether a particular program meets requirements for professional licensure or certification outside the state of North Carolina.
-Please contact applicable licensure or certifying boards in the target state you would be interested in before beginning the academic program in order to determine whether the program meets the requirements for that state.
-It is the student’s responsibility to confirm program eligibility for licensure/certification in any state outside of North Carolina.
+Please contact Applicable Licensure Boards in any state you may want to pursue licensure and/or certification prior to beginning the academic program in order to determine whether the program meets licensure and/or certification requirements.

 State Licensure Agencies